 Literacy is central to our work.
 As a grassroots organization,

 we have seen the ways literacy education can open a world of opportunity for girls and women firsthand.
 Adbar promotes women’s literacy as a tool for personal growth and social change.
-And we promote and foster early reading activities to assisting in children's language and cognitive development.
-For adult learners, Adbar offers Basic, computer classes, and tutoring for other marketable skills
+We promote and foster early reading activities to assist in children's language and cognitive development.
+For adult learners, Adbar offers basic English classes, computer classes, and tutoring for other marketable skills

 Get Connected Computer Clinic: